Gilles de Rais: Titles, estates and wealth

-At the "southernmost point of the Duchy of Brittany", the barony of Retz comprised a "vast group of some forty parishes stretching between the Loire and the common borders of Poitou and Brittany".
-Gilles de Rais held Machecoul (the "head of the barony") as well as the castellanies of Coutumier, Bourgneuf, Prigny and half of the Isle of Bouin, domains bordering the Bay of Bourgneuf.
-In the Bay, salt marshes probably provide him with a not inconsiderable share of revenue.
-In addition, he held an annuity on the Paimpont forest and owned the townhouse named "Hôtel de La Suze" in Nantes plus the lordship of La Bénate "encompassing 26 parishes in the marchlands (13 in Brittany and 13 in Poitou)", among others.
+Through his father, Gilles de Rais inherited the barony of Retz, traditionally regarded as one of the six oldest baronies of the Duchy of Brittany, although the claim of its antiquity rests on questionable traditions.
+Located at the "southernmost point of the Duchy of Brittany", the barony comprised a "vast group of some forty parishes stretching between the Loire and the common borders of Poitou and Brittany".
+Its principal seat was Machecoul, the "head of the barony", together with the castellanies of Coutumier, Bourgneuf, Prigny and half of the Isle of Bouin.
+These lands bordered the Bay of Bourgneuf, whose salt marshes probably provided him with a significant source of income.
+His estates also included an annuity from the Paimpont forest, and the lordship of La Bénate, which encompassed 26 parishes in the marches (13 in Brittany and 13 in Poitou), among other possessions.

-In the Duchy of Anjou, he inherited the prominent lordships of Champtocé and Ingrandes, a source of significant income from the Loire "traffic" (merchandise trade), as well as the lordships of Blaison and Chemellier, the barony of Briollay, and the lordships of Fontaine-Milon, Grez and Grattecuisse.
-In Poitou, he held the lordships of Cheneché, de la Voûte, Sigon, Cloué, Chabanais and the land of Breuil-Mingot, in addition to acquiring by marriage and extortion the barony of Pouzauges and the lordship of Tiffauges.
-In Maine, he owned the lordships of La Suze, Ambrières and Saint-Aubin-Fosse-Louvain, as well as the land of Précigné.
-In Angoumois, the lordships of Confolens, Loubert and Château Morant.
+From Jean de Craon, he inherited the prominent Angevin lordships of Champtocé and Ingrandes, which derived substantial income from trade on the Loire, as well as the townhouse known as the "Hôtel de La Suze" in Nantes.
+His Angevin possessions also included the lordships of Blaison and Chemellier, the barony of Briollay, and the lordships of Fontaine-Milon, Grez and Grattecuisse.
+His Poitevin possessions included the lordships of Cheneché, La Voûte, Sigon, Cloué, Chabanais and the land of Breuil-Mingot, in addition to the barony of Pouzauges and the lordship of Tiffauges, which he acquired through marriage and coercion.
+In Maine, his estates comprised the lordships of La Suze, Ambrières and Saint-Aubin-Fosse-Louvain, as well as the land of Précigné.
+In Angoumois, his possessions included the lordships of Confolens, Loubert and Château Morant.